-The State Department’s 2017 Arms Control Compliance Report [PDF] notes that Washington was “consulting with allies to review a range of appropriate options should Russia persist in its violation.”
+The State Department’s 2017 Arms Control Compliance Report [PDF] said Washington was “consulting with allies to review a range of appropriate options should Russia persist in its violation.”

 Where does the INF Treaty go from here?

 Both the United States and Russia may reassess the continued compatibility of the INF Treaty with their national defense priorities in the coming years.
-In 2017, the United States remains committed to the treaty, but the Trump administration is conducting a review of U.S. nuclear capabilities that military officials say [PDF] will present the president with options on how to respond to Russia’s alleged treaty violations.
-Meanwhile, U.S. lawmakers are debating whether the military should begin development of missile systems now banned under the INF Treaty.
+As of late 2017, the United States remained committed to the treaty, but the Trump administration is conducting a review of U.S. nuclear capabilities that military officials said [PDF] will present options for responding to Russia’s alleged treaty violations.

 In October, Russian President Vladimir Putin said Russia would adhere to the INF Treaty as long as the United States does the same.
 According to former U.S. Secretary of Defense Robert M. Gates’ memoirs, Moscow proposed a joint termination of the treaty in 2007 so it could deploy intermediate-range missiles in its south and east to “counter Iran, Pakistan, and China.”
 The United States rejected the offer.